3rd conference on watermarks in digital collections (Bernstein meeting) in Portugal,

 International Paper Historians Association

 Institut Valenciŕ de Conservació i Restauració de Béns Culturals, Spain

 Museo del Tesoro del Duomo, Vercelli, Italy

 State Historical Museum of Russia, Moscow, Russia

 The Bernstein Consortium produces a digital infrastructure for the expertise and history of paper based on images visualizing the paper's structure.
 The individual ressources are databases of watermarks and other anotated features, image measurement software, contextual resources for cartography and bibliography, and an integrated workspace.
 Additionnaly the Consortium organizes tutorials and an exhibition on paper studies.

-The Bernstein project is co-funded by the European Commission, eContentplus program, from September 2006 to February 2009.
+The Bernstein project was co-funded by the European Commission, eContentplus program, from September 2006 to February 2009.

 The Consortium consists from the following partners: